mazwat/mazwat.github.io/electrical-circuits-lm.md

 *Fig. 10 - Example 1 - Resistors in parallel*

 Working out the overall resistance in a parallel configuration is slightly more complicated.
-The total is the sum of all the resistor value as a fraction.
+The total is the sum of all the resistor values as a fraction.
 The numerator is always one and the denominator is the value of the resistors.

 $$\frac {1} {R_{T}}=\frac {1} {R_{1}}+\frac {1} {R_{2}}+\frac {1} {R_{3}}+\frac {1} {R_{4}}$$